wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 ####[pydot](http://code.google.com/p/pydot/)
 a python interface to graphviz software
 **Why I choose pydot**
-* Pydot is an **open-source** and **light-weighted** python interface to graphviz, it's mechanism is transfer python code to DOT language and call Graphviz to output the graph.
+* Pydot is an **open-source** and **light-weighted** python interface to graphviz, the mechanism of pydot is to transfer python code to DOT language and call Graphviz to output the graph.
 For example, use python module pydot to draw the graph
 ```python
 import pydot